 What is behind children’s learning and growth?
-While motor skills have long been thought critical for the development of a child, scientists face a big challenge in developmental science: how can active exploration of the world with one’s moving body affect the brain and growth of non-motor skills such as social behaviour, perception and cognition?
+While motor skills have long been thought critical for childhood development, scientists face a big challenge in developmental science: how can active exploration of the world with one’s moving body affect the brain and growth of non-motor skills such as social behavior, perception and cognition?

-Challenging some established theories on child development, a collection of research articles—a Frontiers Research Topic—shows how as a child learns to master motor skills, other areas of development can improve over time.
+Challenging some established theories on child development, a collection of research articles—a Frontiers Research Topic—shows how as children learn to master motor skills, other areas of development can improve over time.

 Brought together by Research Topic co-Editors Dr. Petra Hauf and dean of science at St. Franicis Xavier University in Canada, and Klaus Libertus, Ph.D. and research assistant professor in the department of psychology at the University of Pittsburgh, the special series of articles were published in the journal Frontiers in Psychology, under the Research Topic ‘Motor skills and their Foundational Role for Perceptual, Social, and Cognitive Development,’ and available as an open-access eBook.

 One highlight of the work is that the relationship between motor skill and development of other skills change over time.
 “Motor skills seem highly related to other developmental domains during the first 3 years of life, but this relation seems to weaken or disappear as children grow older—with the one notable exception being a positive relation between motor and math skills that persists until at least age 6,” conclude the editors in their Editorial article.